 King to pay staff bonus of up to £600 to help with cost-of-living crisis

-The Sun reported that the bonuses, to be paid on top of this month’s salary, will amount to tens of thousands of pounds and will come from the King’s private income.
+The Sun reported that the bonuses, to be paid on top of this month’s salary, will amount to tens of thousands of pounds.

-No taxpayers’ money is being used in the payments, the newspaper said.
+Buckingham Palace declined to comment but it is understood that those whose income derives from the privy purse will receive their bonus from the privy purse, and those whose income comes from the Sovereign Grant will get their bonus from the grant.

+Similarly, it is understood that those whose income comes from the Royal Collection Trust will receive their bonus from the trust.

 Staff earning less than £30,000 a year will receive £600 in a one-off payment, those on between £30,000 and £40,000 will receive £400, and those who are paid between £40,000 and £45,000 will receive £350, the Sun said.